RomanCLV/DUAV2023/README.md

 The required CPP script you must compute is located at `./sources/rtCam/` All others script are samples to learn how to use OpenCV.
+Nevertheless, script `./sources/opencv-samples/5_CameraCapture` can be usefull to check if the camera is well configured.
+(See rtCam section)

 We are using `gcc` and `cmake` to build cpp files.
 So to build any cpp file, move into the folder where are located the main.cpp and execute: